Program

 Cinta Karawapop Lake Salt water lake flanked by three large islands on the left and right, with a small island in the middle. © Awaludinnoer

-YKAN supports the sustainable management of 10 million hectares of coastal and marine resources that support sustainable community livelihood and Indonesia’s biodiversity protection with the potential emission reduction of 200,000 tCO2e/year through four main strategies:
+YKAN is committed to the sustainable management of 10 million hectares of Indonesia’s coastal and marine resources.
+These resources support sustainable livelihoods and protect Indonesia’s biodiversity.
+YKAN achieves this through four main strategies: Blue Economy, Sustainable Fisheries, Coastal Resilience, and Ocean Protection.

 • Blue Economy